a-rahimi/parallel-training/parallelism.md

 Pipeline Parallelism.
 The table below summarizes the performance tradeoff between the schemes we unify.

-This abstraction also lets us unify the disparate code bases under a single code base that's parameterized by just these two functions.
-The hope of this document is inspire a unified codebase where schedules are parameterized by the aforementioned compute and weight storage functions.
-This code base would be easier to debug and maintain, and will make it easier to explore the larger space of possible schedules.

 | Scheme | Constraints | Latency | Activation Transmissions per Worker | Weight Transmissions per Worker | Activation Storage per Worker | Weight Storage per Worker |
 | ----- | ------------- | --------- | -- | --------- | ----------- | ----- |
 | DDP   | $W=B$         | $S$       | 0  | 0       | $S$         | S     |